-Marie has an interdisciplinary background in agriculture and environmental economics.
-She recently completed her doctorate at the ETH-Zurich during which she used methods from experimental and behavioural economics to study how policy-makers might be able, using a financial incentive scheme, to affect management practices on drained peatlands in Switzerland and promote soil preservation.
+Marie is iCASP’s Impact Evaluator responsible for assessing the various socio-economic impacts of iCASP projects and the programme as a whole.
+She is concerned to ensure that projects have adequate resourcing to support their development.
+With an interdisciplinary background in agriculture and environmental economics, Marie completed her doctorate at the ETH-Zurich.
+She has used methods from experimental and behavioural economics to study how policy-makers might be able to use a financial incentive scheme to influence management practices on drained peatlands in Switzerland for soil preservation.

 With a former career as a BBC broadcaster and experience as a web-designer, consultant and science communication trainer, Susan comes to her role as iCASP Communications Officer with a passion for presenting relevant and useful research in an engaging way.
 Susan is involved in developing the iCASP website, organising and facilitating our events and publicising our outputs to target audiences.
 One of her key challenges over the next five years is to support the development of a network of expertise on integrated catchment management approaches that will be available to share insights and experience with other regions when iCASP is over.
 She also intends to walk the Dales Way.